Austin Hedges Player Props: Pirates vs. Giants

-After going 1-for-2 with an RBI in his most recent game, Austin Hedges and the Pittsburgh Pirates take on the San Francisco Giants (who will start Anthony DeSclafani) at 5:05 PM ET on Monday.
+After going 0-for-3 with an RBI in his most recent game, Austin Hedges and the Pittsburgh Pirates face the San Francisco Giants (who will hand the ball to John Brebbia) at 9:45 PM ET on Tuesday.

-In his last appearance, he went 1-for-2 with an RBI against the Mariners.
+He had a hitless performance in his last game (0-for-3 with an RBI) against the Giants.

 Austin Hedges Game Info & Props vs. the Giants